 - A good t-shirt and a nice thick fleece.

 - Hiking pants, best if waterproof.

-- A beanie, a scarf and gloves (best if ski gloves).
-Gloves will be needed for the Perito Moreno Glacier ice trek as well.
+- A beanie, a scarf and gloves (best if ski gloves) – you will also need them for the ice trek.

 - Sunglasses – necessary on a sunny day.

 - You may also want to take some hand warmers (I even put them in my shoes at times!).

 Don’t forget your camera!

 Keep in mind that if you don’t have enough warm clothes, several shops in El Calafate rent out jackets and pants for a very reasonable price.